SSS/GNU system - Manual & Documentation

 • Advanced Emacs configurations with Emacs Lisp + Elpaca

 I also include a (work in progress) Windows-like session for "non-geek" users, with "normal floating windows".
-This session uses labwc compositor.
+This session uses labwc compositor and sfwbar.

 Find the divine sayings, and the destined computer configurations, all my Guix, Scheme, SwayFX, and Emacs Lisp and more configurations here for learning you a fully Lisp machine with GNU/Linux for a great good.